bookingjini/BookingjiniDoc/README.md

   - Meal Plan
   - Occupancy
 # ARI - Availability of Rate and Inventory

+	Availability, Rates, and Inventory (ARI) is a pricing delivery mode that controls nightly rates, availability, and inventory, and provides constraints on how these can be combined.
+ARI also provides flexibility to include taxes, fees, and promotions.

 ## Inventory [20 Jan 2022]

 - Inventory = Number of Room Nights